Basic Scattergories Rules

 Tally up your points.
 The player with the most points after three rounds wins.

 Optionally, you may reward bonus points for alliteration.
-For example, if the category is “microwave food” and the letter is “P,” you may earn three points for “Pillsbury Pizza Pops.”
+For example, if the category is “microwave food” and the starting letter is P, you may earn three points for “Pillsbury Pizza Pops.”
 Establish whether this rule is in play before you start the first round.